 Fifty years later, in February 2018, the Milton S. Eisenhower Foundation released its update of the Kerner Commission.
 This report, Healing Our Divided Society: Investing in America Fifty Years After the Kerner Report, concluded that America has made relatively little progress in reducing poverty, inequality, and racial injustice.
 Dr. Alan Curtis, president of The Eisenhower Foundation, will discuss what these findings mean for the next 50 years as racial tensions continue to increase and more Americans believe the American Dream to be unattainable.

 Please note: since this is an event of The City Club, there is a fee to attend.
 Tickets are $37; use the code SJI19 for 20% savings.
-There are a limited number of complimentary tickets available through SJI - e-mail Lisa to inquire about availability.

 About Our Events